Dual Undergraduate-Graduate Degree Programs

 The following must be followed consistently and accurately:

 - Students are admitted to dual undergraduate-graduate degree programs by the graduate admission unit.
 The graduate unit follows all normal admission procedures and the student must meet all admission criteria for the graduate program other than receipt of the baccalaureate degree.
 Students should be admitted to the dual undergraduate-graduate program as early as practical for financial aid and other reasons.
-They must be admitted to the dual undergraduate-graduate program no later than the end of their tenth full-time quarter of the undergraduate degree (i.e., by the first quarter of the senior year).
+They must be admitted to the dual undergraduate-graduate program by the start of the first term that the student reaches senior standing (135 earned credits).

 - The effective term for admission should be the term in which the student is permitted to take graduate courses.
 For example, if the student’s senior year begins in the fall and the student meets admission criteria and may begin taking graduate courses in the subsequent spring term, the admission term should be that spring.